wandb/docs/docs/guides/hosting/data-security/secure-storage-connector.md

 :::

 ## Configuration options
-There are two scopes at which you can configure your storage bucket: at the *Instance level* or at a *Team level*.
+There are two scopes you can configure your storage bucket to: at the *Instance level* or at a *Team level*.

 - Instance level: Any user that has relevant permissions within your organization can access files stored in your instance level storage bucket.
 - Team level:  Members of a W&B Team can access files stored in the bucket configured at the Team level.
 Team level storage buckets allow greater data access control and data isolation for teams with highly sensitive data or strict compliance requirements.